sp3ttr0/HexaHavoc/README.md

 # HexaHavoc

-This script automates the process of launching an IPv6 DNS takeover attack using mitm6 and impacket-ntlmrelayx within a tmux session.
+This script automates launching an IPv6 DNS takeover attack using mitm6 and impacket-ntlmrelayx within a tmux session.
 It enables network administrators and penetration testers to set up a man-in-the-middle attack, exploiting IPv6 DNS vulnerabilities for research and testing purposes.

 ## Prerequisites